 You are what your belief defines.
 That’s who you are today.
 And if you feel you lack a life purpose, then look into your belief system.
 Are you told that you need to be a doctor, an engineer or that life is about doing what others are doing?

-These advice are often given as a guidance and they serve you well in the early part of our life.
+This advice is often given as guidance and they serve you well in the early part of our life.
 But it is your responsibility to move on and grow from there.
-It is your responsibility to discover yourself and see what you belief you hold true to.
+It is your responsibility to discover yourself and see what you believe you hold true to.
 Don’t take others belief as your own.
 Find yours.

-Your existing belief limits your view and your potential to growth.
-For you to realise your true purpose in life, you need to move beyond your existing belief.
+Your existing belief limits your view and your potential to grow.
+For you to realize your true purpose in life, you need to move beyond your existing belief.
 This article on ZenHabits talks about getting out of your personal bubble.
 To me, that’s about getting out of your existing belief system.